msrocka/matlib/native/Build_Linux.md

     make

-## Building goblapack.so
+## Building matlib.so
-To build the shared goblapack library on Linux copy the static library from the OpenBLAS build `libopenblasp_*.a` as `libopenblas.a` to the `native` folder.
+To build the shared matlib.so library on Linux copy the static library from the OpenBLAS build `libopenblasp_*.a` as `libopenblas.a` to the `native` folder.
 After this you can run the `build.sh` script (you may have to make it executable via `chmod +x`) and it should generate the goblapack.so file in top-project